-1-Sentence-Summary: The Story of Philosophy is a remarkable piece of writing that profiles the lives of great Western philosophers such as Plato, Socrates, Nietzsche, and explores in detail their contemplation on governance, religion, the meaning of life, and other philosophic concepts from their lifetime of research.
+1-Sentence-Summary: The Story of Philosophy profiles the lives of great Western philosophers, such as Plato, Socrates, and Nietzsche, exploring their views on politics, religion, morality, the meaning of life, and plenty of other important concepts.

 Read in: 3 minutes

 Looking back at how humanity evolved through small, incremental steps and groundbreaking discoveries altogether, we can tell that philosophy is both an art and science.
 Without asking ourselves what our higher purpose is, why are we living in communities governed as they are, about the meaning of life and God, and many other burning questions, where would we be now?

 Probably far less evolved, living in the mundane, going through the motions.
 However, philosophers took these questions and turned them into answers, which led humanity further in the evolution process.
 The Story of Philosophy by Will Durant explores how thinkers like Plato or Nietzsche lived their lives in virtue and made it their mission to solve humanity’s most difficult puzzles.